What are CFOs doing for a

 If the liability of freight payment lies with the receiver (Consignee), then the receiver of goods will be treated as a receiver of transportation services.
 If he belongs to any of the above category of persons, then he will pay GST on reverse charge basis.

-Various Scenarios to Determine Who is Liable to pay GST in case of a GTA
+Determining who is liable to pay GST in case of a GTA: Various scenarios

 Service ProviderSupplier/ ConsignorReceiver of goods/ ConsigneePerson paying FreightPerson liable to pay GST